Skip to main content

 What Staging Mistakes Do DFW Sellers Make Most Often?

 Over-personalizing.
-It’s the number one mistake I see, and it’s the hardest one for sellers to hear.
-Your family photos, your collection of whatever-it-is, your bold wallpaper accent wall—it all has to go.
+It’s the number one mistake I see, and the hardest one for sellers to hear.
+Your family photos, your collection of whatever-it-is, your bold wallpaper accent wall, it all has to go.
 Buyers can’t picture themselves in a space that’s clearly someone else’s home, and they won’t even try.
 In a diverse market like Uptown Dallas, neutral staging appeals to the widest range of buyers.

 Bad lighting will kill your staging faster than anything.
-Open every blind, replace any dead bulbs with daylight-temperature LEDs, and put table lamps in dark corners.
-DFW buyers want bright, open spaces that feel bigger than they are—and they won’t settle for dark rooms.
-Here’s the good news: it’s one of the cheapest fixes you can make.
+Open every blind, replace dead bulbs with daylight-temperature LEDs, and put table lamps in dark corners.
+DFW buyers want bright, open spaces that feel bigger than they are, and they won’t settle for dark rooms.
+The good news: it’s one of the cheapest fixes you can make.

-And here’s one that trips up a lot of people—staging for your taste instead of the buyer’s taste.
+And here’s one that trips up a lot of people: staging for your taste instead of the buyer’s.
 What you love might not resonate with a family relocating from out of state or a first-time buyer who commutes via DART.
 Stage for them, not for you.
 That’s the whole point.

 How Do You Stage Homes for DFW’s Unique Market?

-Dallas-Fort Worth buyers have specific expectations that you won’t find in other markets.
+Dallas-Fort Worth buyers have specific expectations you won’t find in every market.
 Open floor plans, big kitchens, and outdoor living spaces top the list every single time.
 Stage those areas to highlight lifestyle, not just square footage.

-After 28 years in DFW real estate, I can tell you this: properly staged homes win.
+After a lot of years in DFW real estate, I can tell you this: properly staged homes win.
 They sell faster, they sell for more, and they create less stress for everyone involved.
 It works at every price point and in every neighborhood I’ve sold in.

 Frequently Asked Questions